 Patients were stratified into three risk categories according to age and underlying conditions, which included cardiovascular disease, hypertension, diabetes, chronic lung disease, chronic kidney disease, cancer and systemic inflammatory diseases.
-The risk categories were as follows: (i) low (age <50 years, no underlying conditions); (ii) intermediate (age 50-70 years without underlying conditions); and (iii) high (age 50-70 years with underlying conditions); and expression of some state of the symptoms of the symptoms that were loosely defined as: (i) green (mild and improving symptoms); yellow (mild dyspnoea, cough or fever for <5 days); or (iii) red (worsening dyspnoea, worsening cough, high or persistent fever for 5 days or longer, or severe fatigue).
+The risk categories were as follows: (i) low (age <50 years, no underlying conditions); (ii) intermediate (age 50-70 years without underlying conditions or <50 years with underlying conditions); and (iii) high (age 50-70 years with underlying conditions or >70 years).
+Clinical severity categories were created based on weighted symptoms that were loosely defined as: (i) green (mild and improving symptoms); yellow (mild dyspnoea, cough or fever for <5 days); or (iii) red (worsening dyspnoea, worsening cough, high or persistent fever for 5 days or longer, or severe fatigue).
 Risk category and clinical severity score then determined the frequency of contact with telehealth providers.
 All subsequent follow-up phone calls were carried out by nurses.
 During each phone call, the patient was reminded of the importance of maintaining isolation to limit the spread of the disease.